canonical/juju-dashboard/README.md

 The release to jaas.ai is in two steps.
 New releases of the jaas.ai website will pull in the latest release of the Dashboard for JAAS.

-- Visit the CI instance and release a new version of jaas.ai to staging.
+- Trigger the [Staging CI job](https://jenkins.canonical.com/webteam/job/jaas.ai-staging/) to release a new version of jaas.ai to staging.
 - Validate that the website works as expected and that the [release tests](#release-tests) are pass successfully.
-- Visit the CI instance and perform the release to jaas.ai production.
+- Trigger the [Production CI job](https://jenkins.canonical.com/webteam/job/jaas.ai-production/) to perform the release to jaas.ai production.
 - Validate that the website works as expected and that the [release tests](#release-tests) are pass successfully.

 ### Release to Juju Simplestreams